 Library of Congress: The Library of Congress is an internationally renowned institution that preserves and shares priceless collections, including primary sources and historical and cultural records.
-The bill provides \$574 million, which is \$23 million more than fiscal year 2022, for Library operations.
-This includes \$1.1 million for hiring related to the new Visitor Engagement Program in anticipation of the Library's Visitor Experience phased opening, starting with the Treasures Gallery in fall 2023.
-The bill also provides resources to modernize the handling of the Library's collections, strengthening IT planning and project management, and to ensure the safety and security of the Library's collections and workforce.
+The bill provides \$582.5 million, which is \$31.5 million more than fiscal year 2022, for Library operations.
+This includes \$1.1 million for the new Visitor Engagement Program hiring in anticipation of the Library's Visitor Experience phased opening, starting with the Treasures Gallery in fall 2023.
+The bill also provides resources to modernize the handling of the Library's collections, strengthening IT planning and project management, enhancing resources for education, and to ensure the safety and security of the Library's collections and workforce.

 U.S. Copyright Office: The Copyright Office protects the ownership of creative content, supporting both small and large businesses in the arts, information, entertainment, and technology sectors.
-The bill provides \$101 million, an increase of \$2.6 million more than fiscal year 2022 for the copyright office.
+The bill provides \$101 million, an increase of \$2.6 million more than fiscal year 2022.
 This includes \$53.7 million in direct appropriations.
-Funding will allow the Copyright Office to complete a five-year effort to launch an electronic system for copyright registration and recordation.
-This is a long-awaited customer service upgrade was called for by the creative community and will equip the Copyright Office to deal with the demands of the modern creative economy.
+Funding will allow the Copyright Office to complete a five-year effort to launch an electronic systems for copyright registration and recordation.
+This is a long-awaited customer service upgrade called for by the creative community, and will equip the Copyright Office to deal with the demands of the modern creative economy.

 Congressional Research Service: CRS provides expert, non-partisan policy and legal analysis to Congress.
-The bill provides \$132.6 million, which is \$3.5 million more than fiscal year 2022, for continued modernization of CRS mission-specific information systems, and to further build its capacity to provide research on legislative issues related to science and technology to better meet the Congressional need for policy analysis of issues related to rapidly changing technologies.
+The bill provides \$133.6 million, which is \$4.5 million more than fiscal year 2022 enacted, for the continuing modernization of CRS mission-specific information systems, and further building its capacity to provide research on legislative issues related to science and technology to better meet the growing need of Congress for policy analysis of issues related to rapidly changing technologies.

 Architect of the Capitol: The AOC maintains all of the buildings within the Capitol complex to ensure the safety of constituents, visitors, staff, and Members of Congress.
-The bill provides \$1.1 billion, which is \$529.5 million more than fiscal year 2022 enacted.
-This funding includes \$412 million, an increase of \$350 million, for the Capitol Police Buildings, Grounds, and Security to support significant enhancements to the physical security of the Capitol Complex as a result of the security recommendations made after the January 6, 2021 attack on the Capitol.
+The bill provides \$1.3 billion, which is \$541 million more than fiscal year 2022 enacted.
+This funding includes \$403 million, an increase of \$341 million, for the Capitol Police Buildings, Grounds, and Security to support significant enhancements to the physical security of the Capitol Complex as a result of the security recommendations made after the January 6, 2021, attack on the Capitol.
 The bill also includes \$51 million for the Library's Module 7 storage project.
 Funding also provides for needed upgrades to project management systems, supports the day-to-day operations of each jurisdiction, and allows for the most critical capital improvements across the Capitol campus.

 Government Accountability Office: As Congress' independent and nonpartisan "watchdog," the GAO audits and evaluates federal agencies to root out waste, fraud, and abuse while improving government efficiency and effectiveness.
-The bill provides \$786 million for GAO, an increase of \$66.6 million more than fiscal year 2021.
-This increase will allow GAO to maintain current staff, and builds on a multi-year effort to restore GAO its optimal level of 3,500 staff.
+The bill provides \$790 million for GAO, an increase of \$71 million more than fiscal year 2022.
+This increase will allow GAO to maintain current staff, and builds on a multi-year effort to restore GAO to its optimal level of 3,500 staff.
 The bill also includes additional resources for the Science, Technology Assessment, and Analytics team, which continues to grow and adapt to calls from Members of Congress and congressional staff for technology assessments, technical assistance, and reports in the areas of oversight of federal technology and science programs.